ngageoint/sarpy/docs/examples/writing.rst

     # create a sidd version 2 dynamic image/sub-aperture stack for the whole file
     create_dynamic_image_sidd(ortho_helper, '<output directory>', dimension=0, version=2)

-See module :mod:`sarpy.io.product.sidd_product_creation` for more specific details.
+See module :mod:`sarpy.processing.sidd.sidd_product_creation` for more specific details.

 This can also be accomplished using a command-line utility as